operator-framework/community-operators/docs/using-scripts.md

 Here are some common scenarios, why your test can fail:

+### Failures when linting Operator metadata

+`ERROR: metadata.annotations.alm-examples contains invalid json string [1.4.4/my-operator.v1.4.4.clusterserviceversion.yaml]`

+The linter checks for valid JSON in `metadata.annotations.alm-examples`.
+The rest of the CSV is supposed to be YAML.

 ### Failures when loading the the Operator into the Community Catalog

 `my-operator.v2.1.11 specifies replacement that couldn't be found`